wks/homepage-source/blog/_posts/2024-02-22-ospp-good-bad-ugly.md

 formats?

-I complained to the organisers that there was absolutely no way for Linux users to open the `.sketch` file, and I don't want to register for a free account to use Figma with limited functionality, and I won't buy a Mac just for OSPP.
+I complained to the organisers that there was absolutely no way for Linux users to open the `.sketch` file, and I don't want to register a free account to use Figma with limited functionality, and I won't buy a Mac just for OSPP.
 Even `.psd` could be slightly better because GIMP and Krita could open a subset of `.psd` files.
-An organiser replied in an embarrassed tone, saying that the artist who designed that poster was just asking them whether they should publish the `.psd` file, too.
+An organiser replied in an embarrassed tone, saying that the artist who designed that poster was just asking them whether they should give the organisers the `.psd` file, too.

 From the conversation, it was obvious that the OSPP organisers hired an artist to make a poster template for OSPP.
 The artist was probably an average artist